sfreisthler/ColorChord/README.md

 ### Core Algorithm
 1. Determine primary color in slice -> determines which sample library to pull from
-2. 2D FFT image slage
+2. 2D FFT image slice
 3. For each sound sample, compute correlation score
 4. Pick sample with highest correlation